Troubleshooting maintenance windows - Amazon Systems Manager

 Problem: You have specified a maintenance window service role for a task, but the task fails to run successfully and the task invocation status reports that "The provided role does not contain the correct SSM permissions."

-• Solution: In Task 1: Create a policy for your custom maintenance window service role, we provide a basic policy you can attach to your custom maintenance window service role.
+• Solution: In Task 1: Create a custom policy for your maintenance window service role using the console, we provide a basic policy you can attach to your custom maintenance window service role.
 The policy includes the permissions needed for many task scenarios.
 However, due to the wide variety of tasks you can run, you might need to provide additional permissions in the policy for your maintenance window role.

 For example, some Automation actions work with Amazon CloudFormation stacks.
 Therefore, you might need to add the additional permissions cloudformation:CreateStack, cloudformation:DescribeStacks, and cloudformation:DeleteStack to the policy for your maintenance window service role.